 Neuroimmunology and Innate Immunity Laboratory

-The Laboratory of Joseph El Khoury, MD, at Massachusetts General Hospital focuses on studying the role of macrophages and microglia in neurodegeneration, host defense and inflammation.
+Dr. El Khoury's lab focuses on studying the role of macrophages and microglia in neurodegeneration, host defense and inflammation.
 We are investigating the mechanisms by which modified-self proteins such as β-amyloid (Aβ) and non-self-infectious pathogens (Staphylococcus Aureus and Cryptococcus neoformans) interact with microglia and macrophages, how they activate these cells to produce proinflammatory molecules and how microglia and macrophages are recruited to sites of deposition of Aβ and infections.

 Dr. El Khoury's previous work showed that macrophage and microglial scavenger receptors such as SRA and CD36 promote binding of microglia and macrophages to infectious microorganisms and Aβ.
 We have also found that different scavenger receptors play complementary roles in mediating interactions of macrophages with these proteins and pathogens.
 We are currently extending these studies to determine if SRA, CD36 and various other scavenger receptors such SRF, Lox-1 and MARCO collaborate with other receptors involved in innate immunity such as Toll-like receptors, to determine the role of such interactions in mediating intracellular signaling induced by infectious microorganisms and Aβ.